Mathnerd314/stroscot/docs/Reference/Memory.rst

   # if the value is a list
   x[0] # 1

-An immutable reference is fixed once created, i.e. it cannot be written.
+The contents of an immutable reference are fixed once created, i.e. an immutable reference cannot be written.
 It can be freely shared across threads.

-Reading uses the memory in-place.
-But threads might create multiple copies of the data.
+Reading generally uses the memory in-place.
+It is almost a pure operation, except that the read operation prolongs the lifetime of the reference, hence for GC purposes the read operation must have a definite timestamp.

 Variable
 ________